Mesquite Senior Games … Your Athletic Encore

-Now in our 15th year, the 2016 Mesquite Senior Games invites female and male athletes, age 50 and better, to compete in a variety of events against age-group peers.
+Now in our 16th year, the 2017 Mesquite Senior Games invites men and women, age 50 and better, to compete in a variety of events against age-group peers.
 Events take place in March and April.
 We also host the CAN/AM and Winter Classic softball tournaments in October and December.
 See “Schedule” and “Events” for details.

 Unless specified, all competition and scoring is male/female within 5-year age groups (50-54 and up).
 Competition age equals age on Dec 31st of current year.

 The Mesquite Senior Games is a non-profit organization funded completely through sponsors, donations and registration/event fees.